 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 COMMON BRAND NAME(S): Alka-Seltzer Plus Allergy, Aller-G-Time, Banophen, Benadryl Allergy, Benadryl Allergy Dye Free, Benadryl Allergy Kapgel, Benadryl Allergy Ultratab, Diphedryl, Diphenhist, Genahist, Geri-Dryl, PHARBEDRYL, Q-Dryl, Sleepinal, Valu-Dryl, Vicks ZzzQuil Nightime Sleep-Aid

 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- an unusual or allergic reaction to diphenhydramine, other medicines foods, dyes, or preservatives such as sulfites
+- An unusual or allergic reaction to diphenhydramine, other medications foods, dyes, or preservatives such as sulfites

-Take this medicine by mouth with a full glass of water.
+Take this medication by mouth with a full glass of water.
 Follow the directions on the prescription label.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
-To prevent motion sickness start taking this medicine 30 to 60 minutes before you leave.
+Do not take your medication more often than directed.
+To prevent motion sickness start taking this medication 30 to 60 minutes before you leave.